Born Under Punches (The Heat Goes On): Critical reception

 Author Ian Gittens also characterizes the song's persona as being unstable, describing the song as being about "a harassed and apparently unstable 'Government Man'".
 Janovitz claims that the "thick menage of polyrhythmic percussion, staccato guitars, popping bass, and Devo-like electronic blips and bleeps" make this protagonist even more threatening than the one in an earlier Talking Heads song, "Psycho Killer".
 Gittens likewise concurs that the contrast with "warmth and gravitas" of the "humane backing" deepens the impression of the song's I-persona as being unstable.
 Janovitz notes Byrne's vocal performance in speaking and shouting his bitter lines and threats through the complex music.
 Gittens particularly praises Brian Eno's production, stating that the way Eno layered the multiple guitar, bass guitar and drum parts gave the song an "original, sharply conceived and imposingly textured" sound.

 "Born Under Punches" was named as one of the best songs released between 1980 and 1982 in the 2008 book The Pitchfork 500: Our Guide to the Greatest Songs from Punk to the Present.

 Release history

-A medley of "Born Under Punches (The Heat Goes On)" with two other songs from Remain in Light, "Crosseyed and Painless" and "Once in a Lifetime", reached No. 20 on the Billboard Dance Club Songs chart.
+A medley of "Born Under Punches (The Heat Goes On)" with two other songs from Remain in Light, "Crosseyed and Painless" and "Once in a Lifetime", reached No. 20 on the U.S. Billboard Dance Club Songs chart.
 The song was released as a single in Japan.
 The single's B-side track is a live performance of "Cities" from the August 24, 1979 concert at the Berklee Performance Center.

-An 8:24 extended live version appears on the 2004 reissue of The Name of This Band Is Talking Heads.
+An 8:24 extended live version appears on the 2004 reissue of The Name of This Band Is Talking Heads (1982).

 The song was included as the first track on Röyksopp's mix album Back to Mine (2007).